 Dr. Pedlar's research interests are in elementary particle physics - specifically, the physics of heavy quarkonium systems known as bottomonium and charmonium.
 By studying the spectrum of states of heavy quarkonia - bound states of heavy quark and antiquark, the characteristics of the strong nuclear interaction, which holds together the quarks in protons and neutrons, may be precisely determined.
 Over the course of the past twenty-five years studying heavy quarkonia, Dr. Pedlar, his colleagues, and students have discovered several previously unobserved states of heavy quarkonia, observed particular decay modes for the first time, and as a result have been fortunate to be "in the drivers' seat" as the strong interaction has increasingly become understood.

 Pedlar and his students are supported by grants from the National Science Foundation, and is a member of the Belle and Belle II collaborations - international teams that operate experiments at KEK, the National High Energy Research Organization in Tsukuba, Japan.
-Check the following link for a recent CERN Courier article explains the significance of the upcoming Belle II experiment, which began commissioning in early 2016, and is set to start taking data in late 2017: "Belle II super-B Factory Experiment Takes Shape at KEK".
+Check the following link for a recent CERN Courier article explains the significance of the upcoming Belle II experiment, which began commissioning in early 2016, and started collecting data for physics analysis in 2018: "Belle II super-B Factory Experiment Takes Shape at KEK".
 The videos below also give a general introduction to this experiment.

 In June 2016, the end-caps of the Belle II Detector were closed, so that the collaboration could conduct some tests on parts of the new detector system that had been installed.
 A time-lapse video of the end-cap closing, which helps one appreciate the size and complexity of the Belle II detector system, appears here: